BASS_Encode_StartLimit

 Remarks

 This function is identical to BASS_Encode_Start, with the additional ability to limit the amount of sample data that is fed to the encoder.
-This can be useful in situations where the encoder needs to know in advance how much data it will be receiving.
-For example, when using a callback function with a file format that stores the length in the header, as the header cannot then be updated at the end of encoding.
-The length is communicated to the encoder via the WAVE header, so it requires that the BASS_ENCODE_NOHEAD flag is not used.
+This can be useful in situations where the encoder needs to know in advance how much data it will be receiving, but the BASS_ENCODE_NOHEAD flag should not be used then because the length is communicated via the header.
+BASS_Encode_SetNotify can be used to get notified when the limit is hit.

 Example